-I told Theo of the sickening story I'd read.
+I told Theo of the horrifying story I'd read.
 It ended with an Indian murdering his own brother in cold blood, by shooting him in the back when he wasn't looking, in order to follow the more righteous path of the Great White Man and his Great White Wife.

 “Theo,” I said, “I'm a bit disturbed lately.
 I think I need to hear an Indian talking.
 You know, like an antidote to Jack London.
 Do you have any books by Indians?”

 “I think I may have a copy of 'Black Elk Speaks'.”
 Theo replied.

 “Black Elk Speaks?”
 I repeated.